Effective Preparation for Mediation and Arbitration Preliminary Hearings: Perspectives of Neutrals and Parties

 Continuing Education Information

-Hands-On with AI is approved for 1 hour of CE for registered neutrals (GA) & 1 hour of CLE for Georgia attorneys (pending).
+Effective Preparation for Med./Arb.
+Preliminary Hearings is approved for 1 hour of CE for registered neutrals (GA) & 1 hour of CLE for Georgia attorneys, including 1 trial hour (pending).

-The total conference is approved for 6 hours of CE for registered neutrals and is approved by the State Bar of Georgia for 6 CLE hours, including ethics and trial credit.
+The total conference is approved for 6 hours of CE for registered neutrals and is approved by the State Bar of Georgia for 6 CLE hours, including trial, ethics, and professionalism credit.

 n/a